Jonas Wellendorf

 Gods and Humans in Medieval Scandinavia: Retying the Bonds.
 Cambridge: Cambridge University Press, 2018.

 The Fourth Grammatical Treatise, ed. with Margaret Clunies Ross.
-London: The Viking Society, 2014 [download complete text].
+London: The Viking Society, 2014.
+Open access.

 Fjöld veit hon frœða: Utvalde arbeid av Else Mundal, ed. with Odd Einar Haugen and Bernt Øyvind Thorvaldsen.
 Bibliotheca Nordica 5.
 Oslo: Novus, 2012.